-Ferrets come to us from all different situations; found stray, neglected or handed in when care can no longer be provided.
+Ferrets come to us from all different situations; stray, neglected or handed in when care can no longer be provided.
 Regardless of the circumstances we have never turned down a ferret and hope to never do so.
 There may be a waiting list during our busy times.